caruccio/letsencrypt/README.md

 ___Warning: Keep an eye on [rate limits](https://letsencrypt.org/docs/rate-limits/) imposed by Let's Encrypt.___

 From within your project, create a new application named `ssl`.
-If you'd like to suppress certificate for `www`, add to the `--env=INCLUDE_WWW=false` to command below.
+If you'd like to suppress certificate for `www`, add `--env=INCLUDE_WWW=false` to command below.

 ```
 $ DOMAIN_NAME=example.com